biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 This feature is useful especially when developing workflows.

 However, it does not work for some parameter types such as `int[]` and `double[]`.
-We reported this issue to the repository of `cwltool`.
-We also sent a pull request to fix it.
+We reported this issue to the repository of `cwltool` [@citation:cwltool2034].
+We also sent a pull request to fix it [@citation:cwltool2037].
 Once it is merged, users can pass more complicated arguments via command line and it would help to develop their workflows.

 See the followings for more details.